VOC Testing + What Makes Country Chic Paint Environmentally-Friendly?

 It is our mission to provide safe paint that can be used for any furniture or DIY project.
 Because we know that many of our customers enjoy using our products to decorate their children’s bedrooms and nurseries, we felt it was necessary to do testing to make sure our products are free from harsh chemicals that can negatively impact a child’s health.
 Therefore, we also submitted our products for independent testing according to the strict European Toy Safety Standards (BS EN 71-3).
 This standard restricts the release of lead and eighteen other toxic chemicals, such as arsenic, cadmium and mercury.

 All-In-One Decor Paint was tested and found to comply with the Toy Safety Standard (BS EN 71-3 -migration of certain elements).
 This means that our paint is proven to be safe for use on children’s toys and furniture!

 When looking for a paint to use in your home, do not be afraid to do a little digging and demand transparency by asking for the appropriate test reports.
 Remember: EPA Method 24 testing will not give accurate results for VOC contents; ASTM D6886 is the most reliable test available for water-based paint.

 We would never risk the health of our families, and we would never ask you to, either.
-If taking care of your health and the earth is important to you, we encourage you to make sure the paint products you are using has the same ethics and integrity that you do.
+If taking care of your health and the earth is important to you, we encourage you to make sure the paint products you are using have the same ethics and integrity that you do.